Position Title: Volunteer Facilitator

 All SCCAN Climate for Change volunteers are required to sign our Volunteer Agreement, setting out our volunteers’ rights and responsibilities.
 A confidentiality agreement will need to be signed at the training.

-This role requires nine hours of mandatory online or face to face training split into 3 sessions of 3 hours, including attendance at a Climate Conversation and some preparation prior to attendance.
+This role requires nine hours of mandatory online or face to face training, as well as attendance at a Climate Conversation and some preparation prior to attendance.

 Climate Conversation facilitators must be at least 18 years of age.